French-Italian fight puts a deal helping migrants in peril

 “European solidarity is being heralded, but Italy has so far faced this problem alone and our system of receiving is in very serious difficulty,” Piantedosi said.

 The roughly 230 passengers aboard the Ocean Viking ship include 57 children and are from Eritrea, Egypt, Syria, Bangladesh and Pakistan, among other nations.
-More than 40 are unaccompanied minors.
+More than 40 are unaccompanied minors, according to the aid group operating it, SOS Mediterranee.

 The youngest is 3.